armthethinker/personal-site/projects/samsung.md

    content="
 **My team is the XR Design Group (XRDG).** We work under MPS Lab under Samsung Research America (SRA).
 Together, we find meaningful ways to build future facing technologies.

 **Our core team consists of around eight designers and engineers** (though we collaborate with teams across Samsung).
-We all participate in the entire design and development process, but focus on own specialties.
+We all participate in the entire design and development process, but focus on our specialties.
 Our tight collaboration leads us to better solutions.

 **I am the most senior product designer**, though not the most senior designer (that honor would go to one of the two artist-engineers on our team from the games industry).
 "